 - The study area was defined as a 2km buffer around the proposed corridor (Figure 2).
-The broader area refers to an area of approximately 50km around the proposed alignment. - The various data sets listed above were collected and examined at a desktop level to determine the location and abundance of sensitive avifauna that may be vulnerable to the impacts associated with the proposed power line development, with particular focus on threatened species. - Bird habitat classes, particularly those areas where high avifaunal activity is likely to occur, were identified using various GIS (Geographic Information System) layers and Google Earth ©2016 imagery. - The impacts of the proposed development on birds were predicted on the basis of experience in gathering and analysing data on avian impacts with various forms of linear infrastructure and developments in southern Africa since 1996.
+The broader area refers to an area of approximately 50km around the proposed alignment. - The various data sets listed above were collected and examined at a desktop level to determine the location and abundance of sensitive avifauna that may be vulnerable to the impacts associated with the proposed power line development, with particular focus on threatened species. - Bird habitat classes, particularly those areas where high avifaunal activity is likely to occur, were identified using various GIS (Geographic Information System) layers, LiDAR aerial imagery and Google Earth ©2016 imagery, and ground-truthed as far as possible during the field inspection. - The impacts of the proposed development on birds were predicted on the basis of experience in gathering and analysing data on avian impacts with various forms of linear infrastructure and developments in southern Africa since 1996.